Tips for location classical recording

 - Time alignment.
 This can be complex and I think it's a contentious topic.
 A spot mic may be just a couple of feet away from a performer, while the main pair could be 15 feet back (in a large room).
 Because we're so sensitive to time arrivals, just a tiny bit of level on a spot may be all you need to bring the instrument forward without actually making it louder.
 On the other hand, you may simply want some clarity, so delaying that spot so that it matches up with a main pair might be the best choice.
 It's important to know that a spot mic picks up everything on the stage.
 It's just going to give you a few dB of advantage for the target instrument.
 So doing time alignment can give you unpredictable results.
 I think it's good to be willing to experiment, but bad to be dogmatic.
 Ears are more important than theory.

 - Cleanup tools.
 If you record a lot, it may be worth looking into cleanup tools.
 A tool that I like quite a lot is RX from Izotope.
 It's easy to use quickly but has a steeper learner curve for the magical stuff.
 I've found it helpful in getting rid of air-conditioning/heating sounds (just make sure you grab some room tone just before the performance begins).
 You can also get rid of early applause, coughs and even page turns.
+I once managed to get the sound of passing motorcycles out of a quiet string quartet passage.
 I wouldn't necessarily want to use tools like this in a regular session, but for live concerts you sometimes have to do cleanup you wouldn't otherwise do.

 Developing the Relationship